The Testflow Homepage

 For teTeX 2.0 and MiKTeX 2.4 and later systems, you have to rebuild the format files for the changes to take effect.
 For teTeX 2.0 and later, make the desired changes to <texmf>/tex/generic/pdftex/pdftexconfig.tex and then run fmtutil --all (or fmtutil-sys --all for a system-wide update under teTeX 3.0).
 For MiKTeX 2.4 and later make the desired changes to <texmf>/pdftex/config/pdftex.cfg (note that the MIKTeX user guide recommends that pdftex.cfg be edited using an application provided for this purpose: initexmf --edit-config-file pdftex) and then run initexmf --dump to rebuild the format files (or use the GUI configuration tool).

-Q: When running ps2pdf, I get a warning message "Set UseCUEColor for UseDeviceIndependentColor to work properly."
+Q: When running ps2pdf, I get a warning message "Set UseCUEColor for UseDeviceIndependentColor to work properly." or "Set UseCIEColor for UseDeviceIndependentColor to work properly."
 What's up with that?

 Q: I use a GUI rather than a command shell to run LaTeX and so I cannot see prompts for input.
 How do I specify a paper size when compiling testflow.tex?